greatest-ape/OctaSine/README.md

 ### Other platforms

 Have a look at the cargo invocations from the macOS section scripts, they should work fine.

 ## License

 OctaSine is licensed under the GNU GPL 3.0.
-This goes for all code in this repository not listed below:
+This goes for all code in this repository not in the following list:

   * The crate simd_sleef_sin35 is licensed under the Apache 2.0 license.
   * contrib/osx_vst_bundler.sh is licensed under the MIT license.
 See the file